Anvil (ANVL) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Anvil Historical Price

-According to the latest data gathered on Anvil live price page, the current price of Anvil is 0.001037USD.
+According to the latest data gathered on Anvil live price page, the current price of Anvil is 0USD.
 The circulating supply of Anvil(ANVL) is

 In the past 24 hours, Anvil has shown a price movement of